 The northern summer, or ‘wet’ season (Oct – March), has a temperatures in the mid to high 30′s and high humidity.
-Visitors from cooler climates may find this challenging, however many Europeans love the balmy combination of heat, humidity and long days of sunshine.
+Visitors from cooler climates may find this challenging, however many visitors love the balmy combination of heat, humidity and long days of sunshine.

-The southern coastal areas of the South West region average a maximum of around 32 degrees in summer, and 14 degrees in the winter.
 Perth boast more sunny days per year than any other Australian capital city so sunshine is usually the standard order.

 Spring (Sept - Nov) and Autumn (March - May) are the best times to visit the Perth Peel Region.
 With temperatures averaging between 12 and 26 degrees Celsius the days are usually dry and clear.